10 Top-Rated Day Trips from Pittsburgh, PA

 Running through this terrain of rivers, lakes, and forested mountains is the Great Allegheny Passage, a 150-mile rail trail for hiking and biking that includes some of the region's finest vistas and never exceeds a gradient of two percent.

-The park also offers camping, rock climbing lessons, a zipline, nature trails, and other activities, which you can learn about in the Laurel Highlands Falls Area Visitor Center.
+The park also offers camping, rock climbing lessons, a zipline, nature trails, and other things to do, which you can learn about in the Laurel Highlands Falls Area Visitor Center.

 2. Frank Lloyd Wright's Fallingwater